Muril0EN/training-load-analytics-system/README.md

-# Training Load Analytics & Monitoring System
+# Training Load Analytics & Prescription Platform

 > **Note:** This is a proprietary project and the core technology of a startup venture.
 The source code is private, but this documentation serves as a technical case study of my development capabilities.